awsdocs/amazon-efs-user-guide/doc_source/access-control-managing-permissions.md

 The Amazon EFS console needs these additional permissions for the following reasons:
 + Permissions for the Amazon EFS actions enable the console to display Amazon EFS resources in the account\.
 + The console needs permissions for the `ec2` actions to query Amazon EC2 so it can display Availability Zones, VPCs, security groups, and account attributes\.
 + The console needs permissions for the `kms` actions to create an encrypted file system\.
-For more information on encrypted file systems, see [Data Encryption in EFS](encryption.md)\.
+For more information on encrypted file systems, see [Data Encryption in Amazon EFS](encryption.md)\.

 ## AWS Managed \(Predefined\) Policies for Amazon EFS<a name="access-policy-examples-aws-managed"></a>